elainechowqz/Predictor-Inflation-Recession-Business-Cycles/README.md

 # Business Planning --- Predictor for Inflation, Recession and Business Cycles

-This is a machine learning product involving original modeling techniques for macroeconomic indicators and concrete business insights.
+This is a machine learning product involving original modeling techniques and concrete business insights.

 ## Business Problem